MessedUpProjects/MessedUpProjects.github.io/_posts/2022-11-09-Cppgameoflife.md

 ```

-Rest of the code can be found on my github: <https://github.com/MessedUpCat/Just-another-game-of-life/tree/main>
+The rest of the code can be found on my GitHub: <https://github.com/MessedUpCat/Just-another-game-of-life/tree/main>